goats-9/ai1110/README.md

 # Course Manuals

-Many thanks to Dr. G. V. V. Sharma for making these scripts and templates free and open source.
+Many thanks to Dr. G. V. V. Sharma for making these scripts and templates free and open source for use.
+It is greatly appreciated.

 ## LaTeX Templates